yukpiz/material-range-bar/README.md

 ### Change Log
 ```
+1.0 - Merged pull requests to fix range bar issues and issues in scrollview, promoted to 1.0 release due to few other PRs.
 0.1 - released onto Maven Central.
 Fixed color pickers in sample.
 Added ability to set pin color via XML and pin text color via XML or programatically
 0.0.1 - 0.0.7 - Initial releases.
 ```